 Geebung does not get the same attention as some of Brisbane’s more talked-about northern suburbs, but buyers who do their research tend to find a lot to like.
-About 12km north of the CBD, Geebung QLD has two train stations, nine parks, solid school options, and a house market that has more than doubled in value over the past decade.
-This guide is built for buyers, whether you are looking at a house for sale in Geebung as a place to live, an investment, or simply trying to work out whether Geebung Brisbane is worth a closer look.
+About 11 km north of the CBD, Geebung QLD has two train stations, nine parks, solid school options, and a house market that has more than doubled in value over the past decade.
+This guide is built for buyers, whether you are looking at a house for sale in Geebung as a place to live, an investment, or simply trying to work out whether Geebung’s commercial property is worth a closer look.

 Key Takeaways

-- Location: ~12km north of Brisbane CBD; elevated terrain with city and bay views in key pockets.
+- Location: Approximately 11 km north of Brisbane CBD; elevated terrain with city and bay views in key pockets.

-- Days on Market: Homes selling within 14 days on average, well below the Queensland state average of 32 days.
+- Days on Market: 14 days on average for houses, well below the Queensland state average of 32 days.

-- Demographics: 72% owner-occupiers; median age 38; dominated by professional couples and families with children.
+- Demographics: 72% owner-occupiers; median age 38; predominantly professional couples and families with children.

 - Transport: Two train stations within the suburb (Geebung and Sunshine, Caboolture line) with direct access to Brisbane CBD; bus connections via Gympie Road and Sandgate Road.